ALEXANDER LAWRENCE AMES

 Site Visit Evaluation Form

-The Curator's Toolkit: Up Close and Personal with The Rosenbach's Collections
+The Curator's Toolkit: Up Close and Personal with the Rosenbach's Collections

 Do you love discovering fascinating stories from history?
 Have you ever wanted to get up close and personal with museum and library collection objects, including rare books, manuscripts, paintings, furniture, precious metals, and ceramics?
 If so, then this course is for you.